LAB: USART - Bluetooth

 • ecUART2.h

-Fill in empty spaces in the code.
+Download the following files and fill in the empty spaces in the code.:

 You must update your header files located in the directory EC\include\.